-We turn to 99designs when we need an on-demand design because we get better submissions and they offer a 100% refund if we’re not satisfied.
+Our experience: We turn to 99designs when we need an on-demand design because we get better submissions, and they offer a 100% refund if we’re unsatisfied.
 If cost and time are your primary concerns, choose DesignCrowd.
 If you value design quality and getting a higher caliber designer, 99designs is the way to go.

 |Best For||Greatest control over the quality of designs||A large number of designs|